D-Ultrafilters and their Monads: The codensity monad of the embedding

 \section{The codensity monad of the embedding $\ck_{\sfp} \hookrightarrow \ck$}

 In this section $\ck$ is a complete, symmetric monoidal closed category with a $\ast$-cogenerator $D$.

 \begin{notation} For every object $X$ we denote by $i_X:TX\to X^{\aa}$ the wide intersection of all derived subobjects.
-(Thus, the global elements of $TX$ are precisely the $D$-ultrafilters on $X$.)
+(Thus the underlying set of $TX$ consists of all $D$-ultrafilters on $X$.)
 The factorizing morphisms are denoted by $q(a)$ for all $a:X\to A$, $A\in \ck_{\sfp}$:

 \end{notation}

 \begin{lemma} The morphisms $i_X:TX\to X^{\aa}$ carry a subfunctor $T$ of $(-)^{\aa}$. \end{lemma}

 \begin{proof} The definition of $T$ on morphisms $f:X\to Y$ follows automatically from the naturality of $i:T\to (-)^{\aa}$.
 Indeed, given a morphism $f:X\to Y$, in order to verify that a (necessarily unique) morphism $Tf$ exists making the following square